gnss-sdr/geniuss-place/_posts/2017-03-07-configuration-options-building-time.md

 {% include toc %}

 GNSS-SDR's building system is based on [CMake](https://cmake.org/), a cross-platform, free and open-source software for managing the build process of software using a compiler-independent method.
 CMake supports directory hierarchies and applications that depend on multiple libraries.
-It can locate executables, files, and libraries that are required for your built, generating [makefiles](https://en.wikipedia.org/wiki/Makefile) for many platforms and IDEs (such as [Eclipse](http://www.eclipse.org), [Codeblocks](http://www.codeblocks.org/) and [Xcode](https://developer.apple.com/xcode/), and liberating users from choosing the adequate flags for their compiler.
+It can locate executables, files, and libraries to be linked against, generating [makefiles](https://en.wikipedia.org/wiki/Makefile) for many platforms and IDEs (such as [Eclipse](http://www.eclipse.org), [Codeblocks](http://www.codeblocks.org/) and [Xcode](https://developer.apple.com/xcode/)), and liberating users from choosing the adequate flags for their compiler.
 CMake is used in conjunction with native build environments such as [make](https://en.wikipedia.org/wiki/Make_(software)) or Apple's [Xcode](https://en.wikipedia.org/wiki/Xcode).

 CMake allows GNSS-SDR to be effortlessly built in a wide range of operating systems and processor architectures, constituting a key tool for its [**portability**]({{ "/design-forces/portability/" | absolute_url }}).